ciccabanana/e-hentai-helper-suite/README.md

 -   No duplicate allowed.
 -   Works both in front page and favorites search bar.
 -   Works on both e-hentai and sadpanda.
+-   Copy, Paste and Import

+### Copy, Paste and Import
+With this feature the user can easily export and import the bookmarks or the setting easly with copy and paste

+Using copy and import, the user can paste its bookmarks or setting in the support script "Tags Autocomplete Import Settings & Bookmarks" and import from it every time it wants.
+This functionality is useful for the user who use incognito mode.

+N.B.
+The feature Import need the support script that can be installed clicking this link: **[Install support script](https://github.com/ciccabanana/e-hentai-helper-suite/blob/master/e-hentai-tags-helper.user.js)**

+For info how to use the support script read [this guide.](/doc/guide_import.md)

 ### Cache